 - Pattern and repetition in art and music

 - Voter and civic behavior causing changes in our national, local, and state governments

 While no field trips were possible during this Covid year, we did have a virtual field trip where musicians from a djembe (African drumming) group came and worked with our students and were still able to do a fall (beach clean up) and spring (food drive and planting) service project.

 2019–2020: Seeds and Roots

-- Ecology — relationship between environment and plan and animal life.
+- Ecology — the relationship between the environment, plants, and animal life

-- World religions and their relationships with individual and society
+- World religions and their relationships with individuals and society

 - Circles of belonging — communities